Federation-specific GraphQL directives

 type Position {x: Int! @shareabley: Int! @shareable}

-If applied to an object type definition, all of that type's fields are considered @shareable
+If applied to an object type definition, all of that type's fields are considered @shareable:

 type Position @shareable {x: Int!y: Int!}